 God.
 With a Capital G.

 Today, when the western world refers to God, it usually represents the monotheistic God of the Abrahamic religions of Christianity, Islam, and Judaism.
-The influence of these three religions has shaped and colored our cultural understanding of God as a jealous and temperamental male, human-like entity who demands constant worship, intervenes closely in the lives of man (and possibly nations), answers prayers (or not) depending on His will, is merciful or judgemental depending on our sins, and ultimately judges our fate after death, either welcoming us into a blissful heaven, or casting us into the lake of unquenchable fire to burn for eternity.
+The influence of these three religions has shaped and colored our cultural understanding of God as a jealous and temperamental male; a human-like entity who demands constant worship and intervenes closely in the lives of man (and possibly nations).
+God answers prayers (or not) depending on His will, is merciful or judgmental depending on our sins, and ultimately judges our fate after death, either welcoming us into a blissful heaven or casting us into the lake of unquenchable fire to burn for eternity.

 The wrath of God is a prominent theme of the Abrahamic vision of his character and each of the three religions have various ways of dealing with it.
 Christians believe they are protected from the wrath of God because of their divine intermediary, Jesus Christ.
 The Jews and Muslims, lacking a messiah who can intercede, must instead follow complex rules for social, moral and personal behavior in order to stay in God’s good graces and secure their place in paradise.

 The God of Abraham could be merciful as well; provided that all of the conditions and expectations for behavior were met.
 God was the supreme judge of man, and most people who believe in this version of God also believe that God intervenes in their personal lives, granting mercy or doling out punishments as warranted by behavior.
 When bad things happen to good people, it is said that it is God’s will, and we could never hope to understand His reasons anyway.